Apple’s pushed its iOS 14.4 update to the iPhone 6s and iPhone 6s Plus and the milestone upgrade could have a big impact on your their performance.

-As of right now, iOS 14.1 is running pretty smoothly on our phone.
+As of right now, iOS 14.4 is running pretty smoothly on our device.
 We haven’t run into any game-changing performance issues and we’ll let you know if that changes in the days ahead.

-While some of you might see a performance boost after moving up from iOS 13, iOS 14.0, or iOS 14.0.1, others will run into trouble.
+While some of you might see a performance boost after moving up from your current version of iOS, others will run into trouble.
 This is why it’s important to prepare.

 If you don’t know where to start, we’ve released a pre-installation guide that will take you step-by-step through the process we typically use before we install new iOS software on our iPhones.
 If you’re new to the iPhone and iOS, or you just want to play it safe, it could help.